griphiam/markphilpot_com/content/2015/anime_tears.md

 The most recent show on this list is here because of its emotional range -- cute moe, fear, desperation, loss...
 It truly ran the gamut and that roller coaster made it's gut punches that much more effective.

+The realization of reality that Yuki goes through (almost like a loss of innocence) is really heart breaking *because* she was this foundation for the rest of the girls even if it was just their desire to not let reality pop that bubble.

+That and that damn dog...

 ### Toradora!

 ![Taiga]({filename}/images/2015/tears/tiaga.jpg){: .center}